HassanAMZ/PoctionBlog/data/blog/google-analytics/custom-report-for-facebook-ads-in-ga4.md

 title: Custom Report for facebook ads in GA4
 date: '2021-11-18'
 blogID: '00006'
-tags: ['custom reports', 'Google analytics', 'facebook CAPI']
+tags: ['Google analytics', 'custom reports', 'facebook CAPI']
 draft: true
 summary: To track the traffic acquisition on facebook ads on google analytics for iOS14+ users.
 This will help the advertisers see the performance of their ads in UA or GA4.
 coverImage: '/static/blog/00006.png'